-A massive fan’s favourite during his time at Nottingham Forest in the 1990’s, Mark Crossley announced his retirement from playing at the end of the 2010-11 whilst in a player/ coach role at John Sheridan’s Chesterfield.
+A big fan’s favourite during his time at Nottingham Forest in the 1990’s, Mark Crossley announced his retirement from playing at the end of the 2010-11 whilst in a player/ coach role at John Sheridan’s Chesterfield.

 Moving into a full-time coaching role at Chesterfield after hanging up his gloves, Crossley along with Tommy Wright took charge of the team temporarily in a caretaker capacity when Sheridan was sacked in 2012.

-Crossley left Chesterfield in April 2013 and and after a short break joined former club Sheffield Wednesday as a goalkeeping coach within their academy.
+He left Chesterfield in April 2013 and and after a short break joined former club Sheffield Wednesday as a goalkeeping coach within their academy.

 In May 2015 when Dean Saunders was appointed as manager of Chesterfield he brought Crossley back to the club as goalkeeping coach but a year later he left to join John Sheridan at Notts County as his assistant manager.

-Establishing himself as a key part of the setup at Meadow Lane, Crossley stayed at the club until his contract expired in the summer of 2019 and then moved back to Chesterfield to work with manager Sheridan once again as goalkeeper coach.
+Establishing himself as a key part of the setup at Meadow Lane, he stayed at the club until his contract expired in the summer of 2019 and then moved back to Chesterfield to work with manager Sheridan once again as goalkeeper coach.